The decision to remove the concept of stacks and therefore package

 a maintainer.
 For orphaned packages see below.

-- email="name@domain.tld" (required)
+email="name@domain.tld" (required)

-- Email address of the maintainer.
+Email address of the maintainer.

 An orphaned package is one with no current maintainer.
-Orphaned

-packages should have their maintainer set to
+Orphaned packages should use the following maintainer information to

 Name of license for this package, e.g. BSD, GPL, LGPL.
 In order to